Sorry, you need to enable JavaScript to visit this website.

 • Stress can cause the hormone cortisol to be released, leading to inflammation of the skin and acne.
 So try to avoid any stressful situations or environments where you can.

-• A varied diet will do wonders for you skin.
+• A varied diet will do wonders for keeping your pregnancy skin care in check.
 To help you eat well, here’s our guide on what to eat when pregnant.

 • Rub creams or oils on to your bump, breasts and hips every night.

-• If you prefer natural alternatives, try almond or avocado oils.
+• If you prefer natural alternatives, almond or avocado oils also work wonders for those pregnancy stretch marks.

 • Get a professionally fitted, non-underwired bra that gives you the support and comfort you need.